ziul-bio/Transcriptomic_analysis_for_lncov1/README.md

 ## Quick start

-For easy reproducibility of our work, I created the file [run_kallisto_pipeline.sh](https://github.com/ziul-bio/lncov1_Transcriptome_Analysis/blob/main/scripts/run_kallisto_pipeline.sh), as simple as 1 2 3, just run the code bellow.
+For easy reproducibility of our work, I created the file [run_kallisto_pipeline.sh](https://github.com/ziul-bio/lncov1_Transcriptome_Analysis/blob/main/scripts/run_kallisto_pipeline.sh), just run the code bellow.

-Note: The argument -experiment is the experiment ID of one of the studies we used in this analysis.
-With the following code, the data will be downloaded and the quantification with kallisto will be performed.

 ```bash
 git clone git@github.com:ziul-bio/lncov1_Transcriptome_Analysis.git

 bash run_kallisto_pipeline.sh -experiment GSE120561
 ```
+Note 1: The argument -experiment is the experiment ID of one of the studies we used in this analysis.
+With the following code, the data will be downloaded and the quantification with kallisto will be performed.

-Note: make sure you have Kallisto and curl installed before proceeding.
+Note 2: make sure you have Kallisto and curl installed before proceeding.

 With the previous code finished, the quantification files will be inside of the experiment ID folder.

-To run sleuth and reproduce the figures as we did it, just open the Rmd file in Rstudio inside the experiment and run it.
+To run sleuth and reproduce the figures as we did it, just run the Rmd files inside the folder notebooks.

-Make sure to install all the libraries required.
+Note 3: Make sure to install all the libraries required.

 ---